UniversalDependencies/docs/_u-dep/mark.md

 udver: '2'
 ---

-A marker is the word introducing a finite clause subordinate to another clause.
+A marker is the word marking a clause as subordinate to another clause.
 For a [complement clause](ccomp), this is words like [en] _that_ or _whether._ For an [adverbial clause](advcl), the marker is typically a [subordinating conjunction](../pos/SCONJ) like [en] _while_ or _although._ The mark is a dependent of the